aws/karpenter-provider-aws/docs/aws/README.md

 Use helm to deploy Karpenter to the cluster.

-We created a kubernetes service account when we created the cluster using eksctl.
+We created a Kubernetes service account when we created the cluster using eksctl.
 Thus, we don't need the helm chart to do that.

 ```bash